ym001/distancia/docs/DamerauLevenshtein.rst

     DamerauLevenshtein

-- Damerau, F. J. (1964). *A technique for computer detection and correction of spelling errors*.
-Communications of the ACM, 7(3), 171-176.
 - Levenshtein, V. I. (1966). *Binary codes capable of correcting deletions, insertions, and reversals*.
 Soviet Physics Doklady, 10(8), 707-710.

 Conclusion